“Instructors can impart only a fraction of the teaching. It is through your own devoted practice that the mysteries of AIKIDO are brought to life.”

 MICHAEL ORMEROD

-Michael also serves as technical support for Chet Valley Aikido (based in Norfolk, UK) which was established in September 2020.
+Michael also serves as Technical Director for Chet Valley Aikido (based in Norfolk, UK) which was established in Summer 2021.

 My motto for Aikido training is Samuel Beckett’s: